 - Then, using a skewer, carefully draw the center or shaft of the feather by simply pulling it through the paint.

 The so-called Ghost Pour is actually a variation of the Swipe technique.

 - Spread a rather thin background color (usually white or black) over the entire canvas

-- Then apply several colours evenly in a horizontal line in the middle
+- Then apply several colors evenly in a horizontal line in the middle

-- after that, the bright colours are wiped over the canvas in several strokes from the middle outwards in regular intervals downwards and upwards with the help of kitchen paper, a spatula or a playing card.
-In order for the “ghost effect” to be shown to its best advantage, this technique usually uses a canvas in a longitudinal format.
+- After that, the bright colors are wiped over the canvas in several strokes from the middle outwards in regular intervals downwards and upwards with the help of kitchen paper, a spatula, or a playing card.
+In order for the “ghost effect” to be shown to its best advantage, this technique usually uses a canvas in a landscape orientation.

-- For an even more beautiful effect, you can add a few drops of silicone oil to some of the colours.
+- For an even more beautiful effect, you can add a few drops of silicone oil to some of the colors.

-Combined with black light and fluorescent acrylic colors, you can create your very own look.
+Combined with black-light and fluorescent acrylic colors, you can create a unique look.

 Tips and Tricks for Successful Pour Paintings

-- Optimum colour consistency is the secret of the acrylic casting technique.
-It is therefore worthwhile not to use the cheapest acrylic paints and colour additives in order to be able to pour the most successful paintings.
+- Optimum color consistency is the secret of the acrylic pouring technique.
+It is therefore worthwhile to use the highest quality acrylic paints and color additives in order to be able to pour the most successful paintings.